Wild Things (album): In popular culture

 "Let It Roll" was featured in an advertisement for Australian telecommunications company Optus.
 The song was also featured in a commercial for Converse entitled "First Day Feels" starring Stranger Things star Millie Bobby Brown.
 "A Love Song" and "The River" are featured in the soundtrack of the 2016 racing video game Forza Horizon 3.
 "A Love Song" is also featured in the sitcom Impastor.
 "Golden Girl" was featured in an episode of the television series Supergirl.
 "A Love Song" was featured in the end credits of the movie The Breaker Upperers and an episode of the Hulu series Dollface.

+Critical reception

+Wild Things was met with mostly positive reviews from music critics.
+On Metacritic, it has a weighted average score of 62 out of 100 based on 11 reviews, indicating "generally favorable reviews".

+Some critics perceived Wild Things to be an intentional move away from the darker themes of Anxiety (2012), particularly with rumours that a full album had been scrapped prior to the conception of Wild Things.
+In a mixed review by Pitchfork, Katherine St. Asaph praised "thorniness" and "rock-star swagger" vocal on "Let It Roll", but wrote that the move to a happier sound on the album resulted in "straightforward synth-pop".
+However, El Hunt of DIY described the album as Brown's "most consistent album to date" and praised the production and lyrics, writing: "witty and quick-smart, Ladyhawke’s lyrics consistently take on infectious lust and undeniable infatuation".
+Brennan Carley of Spin also gave a positive review, labelling the album a "collection of expertly rendered synthesized-rock" and gave it an 8/10 rating.
+In a less positive review, Rachel Aroesti of The Guardian gave the album 2/5, describing it as "grooveless, flatly bombastic and faintly retro subgenre-dodging pop-pop", but considered the production "slick and competent" and complimented Brown's ability to write good hooks.

 Track listing

 Personnel

 Credits adapted from the liner notes of Wild Things.